The non-Lefschetz locus of vector bundles of rank 2 over $\mathbb{P}^2$: Preliminaries

-Finally we recall the definition of the non-Lefschetz locus following \cite{main}, \cite {MIGLIORE}, and \cite{F19} for finite modules (here we work in $R=k[x_1,x_2,x_3]$ so we are giving the definitions in only $3$ variables instead of $n$ variables).
-The non-Lefschetz locus of $M$ as subset of $(\Pj^{2})^*$ is
+Finally, we recall the definition of the non-Lefschetz locus for finite modules over $R$ following \cite{main,MIGLIORE,F19} (here we work in $R=k[x_1,x_2,x_3]$ so we are giving the definitions in only $3$ variables). \begin{df} The \emph{non-Lefschetz locus} of $M$ as subset of $(\Pj^{2})^*$ is